Data-Culpa/openclients/README.md

 Data Culpa Validator is distributed as a Docker container that includes both the user interface and data processing code.
 Validator uses an internal database for its private cache of values.

-Validator includes an open source python client library that enables JSON-formatted HTTP REST calls to the Validator processing server.
+Validator includes an open source python client library (`pip install dataculpa-client`) that enables JSON-formatted HTTP REST calls to the Validator processing server.
 We expect to provide other IPC mechanisms in later releases (such as message queues), and we welcome feedback from customers about other transports to support.

-Pipeline endpoints authenticate using an API key + token mechanism in Validator, which you can secure using your existing secrets infrastructure for your pipeline.

 Calling Validator from your pipeline is as simple as modifying the pipeline code to include the following: